staceybrandsma/staceybrandsma.github.io/docs/experience.md

 - Advised business partners on expansion and roll out of production model for Osteoporosis detection
 - Developing computer vision pipeline for ingesting cell painting images for cell phenotype changes.
-- Building forecasting predictions for key product sales.
+- Building forecasting predictions for key product sales for use by CFO and other executives.
 - Contributing to natural language processing modelling effort for ingesting relevant news articles.
 - Acting as a mentor for junior staff and ambassador for data science across Amgen, facilitating